ShareReactor

 ShareReactor was an index site for files on the eDonkey network and Torrent files.
 ShareReactor did not host any files; instead, the links it contained were accessible through an eDonkey network and BitTorrent client.
 The site was taken down by Swiss Police on March 10, 2004, due to the suspicion of breach of copyright and trademark laws.
 After a long downtime of nearly two years and six months, the site returned online under new ownership.
 However nearly two months after its return it once again closed down due to lack of popularity.
 In December 2008 the site was reopened once more brought back to life with help from the Pirate Bay team.
 Its notability is still known today as a search on any p2p network will show many thousands of files tagged with Sharereactor in their name.

 ShareReactor delivers links that can be used together with a P2P client program that understands eD2k links or torrent files.

 Origin

-The site was founded on August 5, 2001, by someone using the pseudonym 'Gowenna'.
+The site was founded on August 5, 2001, by Geraldine Arlington using the pseudonym 'Gowenna'.
 The site was initially located at Gowenna.da.ru, which was only a shadow domain.
 The site was renamed ShareReactor in November 2001 and used an official domain due to its great popularity.
 In January 2002, it was announced that Gowenna had died in a car accident due to icy road conditions.
 The site administration was continued by Christian Riesen (aka Simon Moon) who programmed the system and was responsible for technical work on the site and hosting.
 The site's popularity persisted, eventually even growing further.
 ShareReactor remained the top eD2k indexing website up until March 2004 when it suddenly was closed due to suspicion of breach of copyright and trademark laws within the country of Switzerland where ShareReactor's owner lived and where ShareReactor was being hosted.